clawpack/clawpack/CITATION.md

              Year = {2011}
     }

+#### PyClaw

-- PyClaw (please change the version number and year to the version you have used):
+Please change the version number and year to the version you have used.

     @misc{pyclaw,
           title={PyClaw software},